bcmyers/argonautica/argonautica-py/README.md

 	                # are allowed to pass `None` in order to forgo
 	                # using a secret key (this is not recommended)

 verifier.backend = Backend.C 	# As with Hasher, you can configure a Verifier's backend
 verifier.threads = 4 			# As with Hasher, you can configure a Verifier's threads

 is_valid = verifier.verify(
 	hash=hash,
 	password='P@ssw0rd`
-	additional_data=None,
-)
-assert(is_valid)
+	additional_data=None,  # If you hashed with additional_data, you need to verify with it ) assert(is_valid)
 ```